jwijaya83/comfyUI-Realtime-Lora/README.md

 # ComfyUI Realtime LoRA Trainer

 Train LoRAs directly inside ComfyUI.
-Drop in your images, queue, get a LoRA.
+Capture a face, a style, or a subject from your reference images and apply it to new generations - all within the same workflow.
+Useful for subject consistency across a project, style matching, or rapid iteration when you need a LoRA but don't want to context-switch into separate training tools.

 ## What This Does